 13 March 2023

-So, it’s good news that the KLIA Ekspres and KLIA Transit trains now allow bicycles and scooters onboard.
+It is a good news that the KLIA Ekspres and KLIA Transit trains now allow bicycles and scooters onboard.

 Paying customers can bring their non-foldable bicycles and scooters free of charge on the ‘airport train’ on weekends and public holidays, while foldable bicycles are allowed onboard any day.